Wisdomplexus-Logo

 For interacting with the data, Kibana has to interact with the information that gets stored as indices in Elasticsearch.

-Kibana is merely a visualization tool meaning that the data has to be fed to it so that the same can be explained in visual patterns.
+Kibana is merely a visualization tool, meaning that the data has to be fed to it so that the same can be explained in visual patterns.

-For this Elasticsearch is used wherein interaction happens between the data stored as indices and kibana.
+For this, Elasticsearch is used, wherein interaction happens between the data stored as indices and Kibana.

-Tableau has the ability to extract the data from any platform.
+Tableau has the ability to extract data from any platform.
 This data is directly moved towards the data engine of Tableau.

 Also Read: Top 10 Alternatives to Kibana